hotwired/hotwire-native-site/_source/ios/04_native_screens.md

 ## Progressive Rollout

 In a purely native app, if a new screen presented an issue you'd be unable to react immediately.
-The usual process would be to rush out bug fixes and pray you get a quick review.
+The usual process would be to rush out bug fixes and hope for a quick review.
 If the bug was severe or your team needed more time to fix a critical issue, you'd have to rollback to a previous app version and submit that to the App Store, probably with an expedited review.

 Since even native screens are routed through Hotwire Native, the Path Configuration is a powerful ally when it comes to rolling out your native screens.
-If you were to find a critical issue with your native screen, you could easily update your Path Configuration and either point to your web-content so users don't lose functionality, or immediately disable the screen altogether – no app review required for these measures.
+If you were to find a critical issue with your native screen, you could easily update your remote Path Configuration and either point to your web-content so users don't lose functionality, or immediately disable the screen altogether – no app review required for these measures.

 Simply remove the `"view_controller"` property and Hotwire Native will stop using your native screen, instead presenting a web view controller which loads `"/numbers"`: a web page you fully control.